Friday, May 16, 2025

 Then Paul seemingly pulled the plug connecting him to what we know as the "music industry."

-One of the primary goals of this article is an attempt to make sense of Westerberg-related releases following Open Season in 2006, up to the final Dry Wood Garage release in September 2017, the last time the world has heard from Westerberg in any meaningful fashion.
-This period kicks off on a high note with 49:00, one of Westerberg's greatest creations and possibly his best post-Mats release.
-Any additional info will be updated as needed.
+One of the primary goals of this article is an attempt to make sense of Westerberg-related releases following Open Season in 2006, up to the final Dry Wood Garage digital release in September 2017, the last time the world has heard from Westerberg in any meaningful fashion. * This period of underground studio work was also devoid of any significant live solo activity, although Westerberg's public profile was, of course, as high as it ever was when the Replacements reunited from 2013-2015.
+This (last?) chapter of Westerberg's profesional life kicked off on a high note with 49:00, one of his greatest creations and possibly his best post-Mats release.

 PAUL WESTERBERG RELEASES 2008-2017